 12. Be a good team player

-Teamwork is the work of a group of people (employees) who perform activities and tasks arising from job processes.
+Teamwork is the combined work of a group of people (employees) who perform activities and tasks arising from job processes.

 It requires joint efforts, cooperation, helping each other, and various functions.
 What’s more, people working in a team usually bear collective responsibility for the results of their work.

 Although it seems that a developer can work independently, this is a very misleading view.
 It takes consultation with other developers, project owners and clients to write quality code.